AzureAD/microsoft-authentication-library-for-js/lib/msal-core/docs/response-types.md

 The key takeaways of the way `msal@1.x` determines and handles `Response Types` are:

 1. `loginRedirect`, `loginPopup` and `ssoSilent` will always return ID tokens and have a `response_type` of `id_token`.
-2. `acquireToken` requests will always return an ID Token if `openid` or `profile` are included in the request scopes.
+2. `acquireToken` requests will always return an ID token if `openid` or `profile` are included in the request scopes.
-3. `acquireToken` requests will always return an access_token if a `resource scope` is requested.
+3. `acquireToken` requests will always return an access token if a `resource scope` is requested.

 If you're interested in learning more about the reasoning and implications around the way response types are determined and what they are used for, please read the rest of this document.